elianiva/elianiva.github.io/src/post/should-you-care-about-deno/index.md

 ## Deno
 ### What is Deno?
-I'm pretty sure if you're asking this question, you already know what Deno is.
+I'm pretty sure if you're asking whether you should care or not about Deno, you probably know what Deno is.
 If you don't know already, Deno is a Javascript / Typescript runtime made by the same guy who made Node JS, Ryan Dahl.
 It was announced on JSConf 2018 during his talk "10 Things I regret about Node JS".

 These are some of them.